SonTrungTo/Reaktor_Internship/README.md

 ## Important
 Please note that it might take a little while at first time for data to be loading.
-Try to refresh at the root page (otherwise, the message 'not found' is shown) since I am using Node guide the request to proxy to the API.
+Try to refresh at the root page (otherwise, the message 'not found' is shown) since I am using Node guide the request to proxy the API.

 After some refresh and a couple seconds waiting, the app will work beautifully.

 ## Result

 I have solved everything, including writing structured codes, designing an app interface that is minimalist yet easy to find information and writing some Jest tests, even if they are a bit simplistic.

-The point is to testing critical details of the components.
+- Update: I added to the finishing touch by adding some additional Jest tests.
+The tests are not meant to be comprehensive but to serve as the guidelines for what I would want to test and what could be done better.

 Some components can be quite a little bit repetitive; however, I think it is better to write a simple solution than relying on an elegant solution.